 This Annual Report on Form 10-K (this "Annual Report") contains forward-looking statements that involve substantial risks and uncertainties.
 The forward-looking statements are contained principally in the sections entitled "Business," "Risk Factors," and "Management's Discussion and Analysis of Financial Condition and Results of Operations," but are also contained elsewhere in this Annual Report.
-In some cases, you can identify forward-looking statements by the words "may," "might," "will," "could," "would," "should," "expect," "intend," "plan," "objective," "anticipate," "believe," "estimate," "predict," "project," "potential," "continue" and "ongoing," or the negative of these terms, or other comparable terminology intended to identify statements about the future.
-These statements involve known and unknown risks, uncertainties and other factors that may cause our actual results, levels of activity, performance or achievements to be materially different from the information expressed or implied by these forward-looking statements.
-Although we believe that we have a reasonable basis for each forward-looking statement contained in this Annual Report, we caution you that these statements are based on a combination of facts and factors currently known by us and our expectations of the future, about which we cannot be certain.
+In some cases, you can identify forward-looking statements by the words "may," "might," "will," "could," "would," "should," "expect," "intend," "plan," "objective," "anticipate," "believe," "estimate," "project," "project," "potential," "continue" and "ongoing," or the negative of these terms, or other comparable terminology intended to identify statements about the future.
+These statements involve known and unknown risks, uncertainties and other factors that may cause our actual results, levels of activity, performance or achievements to be materially different from the information expressed or implied by these statements are based on a combination of facts and factors currently known by us and our expectations of the future, about which we cannot be certain.
 Forward-looking statements include statements about:

-- our plans to develop and potentially commercialize our product candidates; - the exercise by Forest of its option to license TRV027 and, if it does, our ability to achieve milestones under the license; - our planned clinical trials and preclinical studies for our product candidates; - the timing of and our ability to obtain and maintain regulatory approvals for our product candidates; - the extent of clinical trials potentially required by the FDA for our product candidates; - the clinical utility and market acceptance of our product candidates; - our commercialization, marketing and manufacturing capabilities and strategy; - · our intellectual property position; and - our ability to identify additional product candidates with significant commercial potential that are consistent with our commercial objectives.
+- our plans to develop and potentially commercialize our product candidates; - the exercise by Actavis, Inc. (formerly Forest Laboratories Holdings Limited) of its option to license TRV027 and, if exercised, our ability to achieve milestones under the license; - our planned clinical trials and preclinical studies for our product candidates; - the timing of and our ability to obtain and maintain regulatory approvals for our product candidates; - the extent of clinical trials potentially required by the FDA for our product candidates; - the clinical utility and market acceptance of our product candidates; - our commercialization, marketing and manufacturing capabilities and strategy; - our intellectual property position; and - our ability to identify additional product candidates with significant commercial potential that are consistent with our commercial objectives.